 Fresh astragalus root: Another fantastic immune booster, this time more focused on supporting the reserves of the body.

 Fresh boneset: This boneset was gathered in Kentucky and dragged home on a plane (explaining this to the TSA was no small feat).
 Boneset is most useful in the types of flu where your BONES ache and you can't get comfortable, where everything just hurts.
-Boosts immunity, helps fight the bugs, and gets you better faster.
+A great diaphoretic.

 Cinnamon*: Warming, circulation-stimulating and delicious.